Skip to main content

 ABOUT ROTHAMSTED RESEARCH

 Rothamsted Research is the longest-running agricultural research institute in the world.
-We work from gene to field with a proud history of ground-breaking discoveries, from crop treatment to crop protection, from statistical interpretation to soils management.
-Our founders, in 1843, were the pioneers of modern agriculture, and we are known for our imaginative science and our collaborative influence on fresh thinking and farming practices.
+We work from gene to field with a proud history of ground-breaking discoveries in areas as diverse as crop management, statistical interpretation and soil health.
+Our founders, in 1843, were the pioneers of modern agriculture, and we are known for our imaginative science and our collaborative approach to developing innovative farm practice.

-Through independent science and innovation, we make significant contributions to improving agri-food systems in the UK and internationally.
-In terms of the institute’s economic contribution, the cumulative impact of our work in the UK was calculated to exceed £3000 million a year in 20151.
-Our strength lies in our systems approach, which combines science and strategic research, interdisciplinary teams and partnerships.
+Through independent research, we make significant contributions to improving agri-food systems in the UK and internationally, with economic impact estimated to exceed £3 bn in annual contribution to the UK economy.
+Our strength lies in our systems approach, which combines strategic research, interdisciplinary teams and multiple partnerships.

-Rothamsted is also home to three unique resources.
-These National Capabilities are open to researchers from all over the world: The Long-Term Experiments, Rothamsted Insect Survey and the North Wyke Farm Platform.
+Rothamsted is home to three unique National Bioscience Research Infrastructures which are open to researchers from all over the world: The Long-Term Experiments, Rothamsted Insect Survey and the North Wyke Farm Platform.

 We are strategically funded by the Biotechnology and Biological Sciences Research Council (BBSRC), with additional support from other national and international funding streams, and from industry.
 We are also supported by the Lawes Agricultural Trust (LAT).